Elsewhere on Ulster

 Status: C

-This module will provide opportunity for the student to acquire further knowledge and practical skills underpinned by essential skills in patient assessment, critical analysis and decision making.
-Students will enhance academic and practical skills in order to make evidence informed clinical decisions that will result in provide safe and effective care to patients across all ages.
+This module will provide an opportunity for the student to acquire further knowledge and practical skills underpinned by essential skills in undertaking a complex person-centred assessment of a person's mental and physical health, critical analysis and decision making.
+It will entail study of health-related conditions, and development of skills associated with holistic assessment of adults of all abilities, disabilities, and cultures.
+Students will enhance their academic and practical skills in order to make evidence informed clinical decisions which will enable them to provide adults with safe and effective person-centered care.
+They will also learn when to make referrals to appropriate sources for specialist advice to support their decision making.

 Year: 3